jleben/drum-transcription-website/index.md

 controlled testing of the system, it is typical to create MIDI scores first and then synthesize them into audio to process using the system.

+The result of quality evaluation contains:

+- accuracy, precision and recall of drum hit detection
+- accuracy of drum type estimation
-The result of quality evaluation is information about the accuracy, precision and recall of drum hit detection, accuracy of drum type and hit strength evaluation, and the confusion matrix of detected versus true events, by type.
+- accuracy of hit strength estimation
+- confusion matrix of detected versus true events, by type

 Example evaluation output: